andrewshayne/ludum-dare-47/readme.md

-# Thank you for downloading our game!
-We couldn't get our Phaser 3 Typescript app hosted so hopefully this shall suffice.
-# Clone the repository, run "npm install', then do "npm run start" to play our game.

 # Controls: Left and Right arrow keys to move.
 Spacebar to ACT.

 # You are a mage that has been cursed by a nasty spell.
 You are now *stuck in a loop* of actions - Jump and Shoot.